Indemnity Plan: Fee-for-Service & Medical Reimbursement Insurance

 Hospital Indemnity Plans

-Hospital indemnity plans reimburse you for hospital visits.
+Hospital indemnity plans, also known as hospitalization insurance, reimburse you for hospital visits.
 Like a regular indemnity plan, hospital indemnity plans reimburse you for a set dollar amount or percentage of your hospital stay and allow you to choose a medical facility on your own.
 These plans typically offer coverage for each visit, day, week, or month you are stuck in a hospital.

 Dental Indemnity Plans